GENIE-MC-Community/lamp/README.md

 #Trouble-Shooting

+NOTE: There is currently an issue with the interaction between the 3rd party support software installer and the main installer.
+You may need to run the script twice.
+Just run it again immediately after the 3rd party code builds if GENIE is not built (the 3rd party code will not be rebuilt if its directory is already present).

 If the build fails it is important to check the logs for each of the 3rd party support packages installed under `GENIESupport`.
 It is possible you are missing requirements for those packages to build.
 [ROOT](http://root.cern.ch/drupal/)